London Ringways: Later events

 In 1979, the Parliamentary Secretary to the Ministry of Transport, Kenneth Clarke, announced that the budget for developing London's road network would be cut from £500m to £170m.
 Several schemes which were roughly on the line of the Ringways, including Ringway 1 at Earl's Court and Fulham, and Ringway 3 at Hayes, were cancelled.
 Upon becoming leader of the GLC in 1981, Ken Livingstone demanded an audit of all road schemes being worked on, including the remnants of Ringway plans, and cancelled many of them.

-One of the few schemes that did survive was the A2 Rochester Way Relief Road, the successor to the original Dover Radial.
+One of the few schemes that survived was the A2 Rochester Way Relief Road, the successor to the original Dover Radial.
 The road was constructed in a cutting instead of the originally proposed elevated build, in order to adhere to new environmental guidelines.
-Another scheme was the A12 from Wanstead to Hackney Wick, which resurrected most (but not all) of the original route of the M11's inner section.
+Another scheme was the A12 from Wanstead to Hackney Wick, which resurrected most of the original route of the M11's inner section.

 In 2000, Transport for London (TfL) was formed, taking responsibility for all related projects in Greater London, including roads.
 They did not have responsibility for maintaining any motorways, so the built parts of the Westway and West and East Cross Routes were downgraded to all-purpose roads.
 TfL has concentrated primarily on improving public transport in London and discouraging the use of private cars where practical.
 The only new road constructed by TfL has been the A23 Coulsdon Relief Road, which opened in 2006.
 In a significant departure from the Ringways, the road incorporates a bus lane which was proposed by Livingstone, then Mayor of London.

 The feedback and complaints from the Ringway plans led to an increased interest towards road protest in the United Kingdom.
 These included opposition to transport projects such as Twyford Down and Heathrow Terminal 5 and industrial projects such as Hinkley Point C nuclear power station.